 Since 1983, the Reform Movement has recognized children as Jewish if either parent (mother or father) is Jewish and if the children are raised and educated as Jews.
 There are many children in our congregation’s Religious School who have other religions in their extended families and our teachers have been trained to be sensitive to this.

 Jewish tradition places a high value on family life.
-We encourage both parents to be involved in their child’s Religious School experience.
-We offer highly successful family programs on select Sundays during Religious School.
-These programs are taught by the rabbis and designed to help both Jewish and non-Jewish parents understand what their children are learning at Religious School.
+We encourage both parents to be involved in their child’s Kehillah experience.
+We offer highly successful family programs on select Sundays during Kehillah.
+These programs are taught by the rabbis and designed to help both Jewish and non-Jewish parents understand what their children are learning at Kehillah.

 Yes.
 At Wise Temple, we include the entire family.
 Both parents pass the Torah to their child as a concrete symbol of their support for Jewish education and in raising their child to the age of Jewish responsibility.